Thursday, October 30, 2008

 kai ho logos ên pros ton theon

-And [at the beginning of creation] the Word [already was] in a relationship with God the Father.
+And [at the beginning of creation] the Word [already was] in a relationship with God.

 "kai"